ICanBoogie/Routing/README.md

 [![Code Coverage](https://img.shields.io/coveralls/ICanBoogie/Routing/master.svg)](https://coveralls.io/r/ICanBoogie/Routing)
 [![Packagist](https://img.shields.io/packagist/dt/icanboogie/routing.svg)](https://packagist.org/packages/icanboogie/routing)

-The **Routing** package handles URL rewriting in native PHP.
+The **icanboogie/routing** package handles URL rewriting in native PHP.
 A request is mapped to a route, which in turn gets dispatched to a controller, and possibly an action.
 If the process is successful a response is returned.
 Many events are fired during the process to allow event hooks to alter the request, the route, the controller, or the response.